- Diseases, Disorders & Conditions

 Signs and Symptoms of Epilepsy in Children

-Parents who suspect that their child has epilepsy need to consult a doctor immediately for a diagnosis and treatment.
+The Centers for Disease Control and Prevention recommend that parents who suspect that their child has epilepsy need to consult a doctor immediately for a diagnosis and treatment.
 Seizures or other signs associated with them may also be symptoms of other medical conditions such as: traumatic brain injuries, migraines, psychological or physical illness, fever, medication, substance abuse, or a lack of oxygen.

 A definition of epilepsy

 Epilepsy is a medical condition characterized by seizures caused by overactive brain cells.
 The brain is made up of nerve cells called neurons that send tiny electrical impulses to communicate with each other.
 Seizures occur when a large number of cells send out electrical charges at the same time, causing the brain to be overwhelmed.
 Epileptic siezures involve either part or all of the brain.

 The causes of epilepsy are unknown in approximately 7 out of ten cases.
 Scientists are currently researching possible causes such as gene mutations, but currently don’t understand how seizures affect the brain over time.

 Many experts feel that seizures do not cause brain damage most of the time, but there is some disagreement among epilepsy experts as to whether seizures cause brain damage over a long period of time.

 The first seizure

 A child who experiences a seizure for the first time should be taken to a family doctor or an emergency department of a hospital immediately for evaluation.
 A child may not remember what happened during the seizure or be able describe his symptoms.
 Simple partial seizures can cause overwhelming feelings of terror in the child that frighten and upset him, his parents, and people around him.

 According to Aboutkidshealth.ca, single seizures may not be a sign of epilepsy, but are triggered by fever, medication, or illness.